Compare the best and cheapest Lifetime ISA

 On 2nd July 2019 Moneybox launched a Lifetime Cash ISA offering a market leading rate of 1.4% interest.
 There are no monthly fees and you can invest from as little as £1 via the Moneybox app.

 With Newcastle Building Society you manage your account online, by post or on the telephone and can open an account for as little as £1.
 It offers a competitive interest rate of 1.10%.

-Nutmeg is a robo-adviser that offers two types of investing portfolios; fully managed and fixed allocation.
-The fully managed portfolios are charged at 0.75% and fixed allocation portfolios are charged at 0.45%.
+Nutmeg is a robo-adviser that offers three types of investing portfolios; fully managed, fixed allocation and socially responsible.
+The fully managed and socially responsible portfolios are charged at 0.75% and fixed allocation portfolios are charged at 0.45%.
 These reduce to 0.35% and 0.25% respectively on investment values over £100k.
 To invest, Nutmeg requires a minimum of £100 to open an account.